-The Graduate Studies Scholarships, Assistantships & Awards Committee awards additional assistantships in the Fall Semester.
+The Graduate Studies Scholarships, Assistantships & Awards Committee awards additional assistantships in the Fall Term which enable faculty to hire students to assist in a faculty member's research activity.
 Interested students should contact the Graduate Coordinator for their program.

 3.2 Fees and Financial Policies